benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 @end;
 {% endhighlight %}

-Notice that generated Obj-C classes inherit from the `KotlinBase` super class, which subsequently inherits from `NSObject`e Generated classes are prefixed with a prefix that is derived from the framework name, in this case “KotlinIos2”.
-Each class includes type annotations in order to make class names.
-Methods and initializers look and behave natively to Swift language conventions.
+Notice that generated Obj-C classes inherit from the `KotlinBase` super class, which itself inherits from `NSObject`e Generated classes are prefixed with a prefix that is derived from the framework name, in this case “KotlinIos2”.
+Annotations are used to ensure this prefix is omitted from Swift, and that methods and initialziers look and behave natively to Swift language conventions.

 ### Inheritance

-// Code Block demonstrating open class?
+{% highlight kotlin %}
+// Kotlin
+open class Sample
+{% endhighlight %}

-Since classes in Kotlin are final by default, their native counterpart is annotated to restrict subclassing with `__attribute__((objc_subclassing_restricted))`.
-By specifying open on your Kotlin class, the generated Obj-C class will also support inheritance.
+Since classes in Kotlin are final by default, their native counterpart is annotated to restrict subclassing with the `__attribute__((objc_subclassing_restricted))` attribute.
+By specifying open on your Kotlin class, the generated Obj-C class will also support subclassing.

 ### Protocol Conformance